metfar/myXmodmap/README.md

 Xmodmap with Spanish required keys on an English Keyboard.
 It could be used for French too.

-### Some notes
+### Xmodmap

 Right Alt works as Alt+Gr, adding additional positions.

-Key at the right position of "L" is "Ñ" for this layout, but it is also as AltGr+N, as "Ç" is AltGr+C.
+Key at the position on the right of "L" is "Ñ" for this layout, but it is also as AltGr+N, as "Ç" is AltGr+C.

 Because the "Ñ" key falls on the ":;" key, the comma and the period were changed.
 Shift+comma is ";" and shift+period is ":".